Categorification of algebraic quantum field theories: Gauging construction and orbifold 2AQFTs

 Things get more interesting when we consider the stacky quotient by $G$ in \eqref{eqn:fieldstackyquotient}.
 From the perspective of \cite{Brandenburg,LurieTannaka}, which we recalled in Section \ref{sec:intro}, it is better to assign to the stack $\mathrm{Fields}(U)$ in \eqref{eqn:fieldstackyquotient} its category of quasi-coherent sheaves

-which is the category of $G$-equivariant modules over the classical $G$-equivariant function algebra $\O( \mathrm{Map}(U,X))$.
-The $G$-equivariant quantization $\AAA(U)$ of $\O( \mathrm{Map}(U,X))$ from the previous paragraph then determines a quantization of this category $\AAA^G(U) = G{\text{-}}\Mod_{\AAA(U)}$, which we recognize as our gauging construction.
-Hence, our gauging construction encodes the local aspects of orbifold $\sigma$-models. \end{rem}
+which is the symmetric monoidal category of $G$-equivariant modules over the classical $G$-equivariant function algebra $\O( \mathrm{Map}(U,X))$.
+The $G$-equivariant quantization $\AAA(U)$ of $\O( \mathrm{Map}(U,X))$ from the previous paragraph then allows us to introduce the pointed category $\AAA^G(U) = G{\text{-}}\Mod_{\AAA(U)}$, which we interpret as a pointed category quantizing the symmetric monoidal category $\QCoh(\mathrm{Fields}(U))$ (cf.\ Section \ref{sec:intro}) and recognize as our gauging construction.
+Hence, our gauging construction encodes local aspects of orbifold $\sigma$-models.
+It is well-known that orbifold theories exhibit rich global phenomena, such as the so-called twisted sectors and anomalies, see e.g.\ \cite{JohnsonFreydOrbifold} for an excellent review.
+Simple examples of some of these phenomena will be discussed later in Section \ref{sec:localtoglobal}. \end{rem}